 We also have time set aside in our service for what is called open worship.
 At this time, we grow silent to provide space for Christ to speak to us.
 Some people are confused or struggle with how to enter into this type of worship.
 On your visit, you will find open worship guides in the pew backs in front of you that you may find helpful.
 Anyone who feels the Spirit leading is free to share with the gathering.
 Sometimes people pray aloud.
 Other times someone may share a brief message that God has placed on her/his heart.
 There really is no “right way” to respond during open worship.

-Our open worship typically concludes with an offertory which focuses more on the music than the passing of the plate (though we do that).
-At the end of the offertory, the person who has been designated to give announcements will ask the gathering, “are all hearts clear?” meaning, “does anyone have something they feel lead to share before we move forward?”
+Our open worship typically concludes when the person who has been designated to give announcements will ask the gathering, “are all hearts clear?” meaning, “does anyone have something they feel lead to share before we move forward?”
 After allowing space for a response, we continue with announcements and transition to a time of conversation and coffee/tea.
+Frequently this is followed by an educational offering from 11:00 to 12:00, often from a visiting speaker.

 The Society of Friends has quite a diversity of practice from meeting to meeting and we are what’s called semi-programmed.
-This means that, as mentioned above, we have some elements of the meeting which a pre-planned (programmed), but we also devote a significant amount of time to open worship.
-Some Friends meet in almost entirely programmed meetings, while others have no programmed elements at all and meet only with open worship.
+This means that, as mentioned above, we have some elements of the meeting which are pre-planned (programmed), but we also devote a significant amount of time to open worship.
+Some Friends meet in almost entirely programmed meetings, while others have no programmed elements at all and meet only in the silence of open worship.

 If you have any questions, please don’t hesitate to contact a pastor.